Noaaan/MythicMetals/PATCHNOTES.md

 ## Other Changes

+- Carmot Staff and associated components is now fully removed
 - Natural Fire Aspect is now hardcoded onto the Sword of the Aegis
   - No longer uses an Ability
 - Removed Dusts and their config option